Georgia lawmakers pass hate crimes, more police protections

 House Speaker David Ralston, who had heavily pressured the Senate to act on the measure, congratulated lawmakers after the House agreed 127-38 to the Senate changes on the hate crimes legislation.

 “Today we can all stand together.
-Today we have said that we will not be defined by a senseless act of evil, and by the murder of Ahmaud Arbery, but that our Georgia is better than this,” Ralston said.
+Today we have said that we will not be defined by a senseless act of evil, and by the murder of Ahmaud Arbery, but that our Georgia is better than this,” said Ralston, a Blue Ridge Republican.

 Bipartisan support for the hate crimes measure was thrown in doubt after Senate Republicans added “status of being or having been a first responder” as a protected class in a committee last week.
 The ACLU, NAACP and House and Senate Democratic caucuses are among groups that came out against the bill with the first responder provision added.
 But the language protecting police and other emergency responders was removed Monday in a deal that saw police protections split off into a separate bill.

+Some of the groups seeking hate crimes protections said they were more concerned with keeping police protections out of the hate crimes law than blocking them entirely.

+“Having it not in the hate crimes bill is acceptable,” said Allison Padilla-Goodman, the southern division vice president of the Anti-Defamation League.

-Most of the ‘no’ votes on the hate crimes bill in the House came from Republicans.
-Rep. Ed Setzler expressed discontent that the Senate had added data collection and reporting requirements that some conservatives dislike because it will require reports be sent to the state even when charges aren’t filed.
-Others maintained a philosophical disagreement with the measure, like Rep. Matt Gurtler, a Republican from Tiger who is seeking the GOP nomination in a congressional race.
+Most of the ‘no’ votes on the hate crimes bill came from Republicans.
+Some have a philosophical disagreement with the measure, like Rep. Matt Gurtler, a Republican from Tiger who is seeking the GOP nomination in a congressional race.

 “We should not be lowering and highering the standard of justice based on immutable factors such as race, ethnicity and gender,” Gurtler said.